PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="term">hot expert replication</span> (Section 6.3) as concrete instances of this idea.

 ### 3.4 Memory Pressure
-In MoE layers, gradients don't flow to non-selected experts, so at first glance, it should seem that like compute, the amount of state we need to persist for the backward pass (besides weights themselves) scales with $k$, not $m$.
+In MoE layers, gradients don't flow to non-selected experts.
+Hence at first glance, it should seem that, like compute, the amount of state we need to persist for the backward pass (besides weights themselves) scales with $k$, not $m$.
 A few issues complicate this picture.

 <span class="term">Routing Metadata</span><br>